 Lookbua thai food Restaurant

-Tucked into the Phra Sing district of Chiang Mai's Old City, this popular Thai restaurant draws both locals and tourists with an impressively large menu of traditional dishes.
-Standout options noted by visitors include roasted duck with red curry, deep fried fish salad with lemongrass, stir-fried squid with salted egg, and chicken feet spicy soup — a spread that reflects genuine northern Thai cooking rather than a watered-down tourist menu.
-The setting is casual and accessible, making it a practical choice for solo diners, couples, and groups alike.
-The restaurant sits near the west gate of the Old City, placing it within easy reach of Chiang Mai's major temples and night markets.
-Visitors consistently describe the food as reasonably priced for the quality and portion sizes on offer.
-The atmosphere tends to be lively, with a crowd that mixes travellers and residents — a reasonable indicator of authenticity in a city with no shortage of dining options.
-Good to know: Lookbua is open every day from 11:00 AM to 10:30 PM, so it works equally well for lunch, dinner, or a late meal.
-It gets notably busy during peak meal times, and queues can form — arriving slightly before or after the main lunch and dinner rushes (around 12:00–1:00 PM and 6:00–8:00 PM) is advisable.
-No website is listed, so walk-ins appear to be the standard approach.
+Tucked into the Phra Sing neighbourhood near the west gate of Chiang Mai's Old City, this Thai restaurant draws a consistent crowd of both locals and travellers — a mix that speaks to its credibility in a city with no shortage of dining options.
+The menu is notably extensive, spanning traditional Thai dishes that go well beyond the tourist-friendly basics.
+Standout plates highlighted by visitors include roasted duck with red curry, deep fried fish salad with lemongrass, stir-fried squid with salted egg, and chicken feet spicy soup — dishes that reflect genuine northern Thai cooking rather than a simplified international version of it.
+The setting is casual and unfussy, making it a practical choice for solo diners, couples, and groups.
+Portions are considered generous relative to the price, and the lively atmosphere reflects a restaurant that earns its reputation through the food rather than the fit-out.
+Its location within the Old City also makes it a convenient stop before or after visiting Chiang Mai's nearby temples and markets.
+Good to know: Lookbua is open every day from 11:00 AM to 10:30 PM, covering both lunch and dinner as well as later meals.
+It gets notably busy during peak dining hours, and queues can form — arriving slightly before or after the main rushes around midday and early evening is a practical way to avoid a wait.
+No website is listed, so walk-ins are the standard approach.

 Experience hints